dkpro/dkpro-wsd/trunk/de.tudarmstadt.ukp.dkpro.wsd.senseval/src/main/resources/README.txt

 exist in WordNet 1.7, or replaces them with senses which do exist in WordNet 1.7.

+senseval2-en-ls-test-key.patch - a patch file which removes sense keys in the Senseval-2 English lexical sample training corpus test key which do not exist in WordNet 1.7.

 wordnet_senseval.tsv - a mapping of Senseval/SemEval sense keys to WordNet sense keys.
 This works for all versions of WordNet from 1.7 to 3.0.
 This mapping can be applied on the fly using the SenseMapper class; there is no